ishaanrajiv/simple-ios-icon-bg-generator/README.md

 # Simple iOS Icon Background Generator (from Hex Code)

-A Python script that generates square images with subtle gradient backgrounds from a hex code, perfect for iOS app icons.
+A Python script that generates square images with subtle gradient backgrounds from a hex code, with optional transparent PNG overlay support, perfect for iOS app icons.

 ## Features